Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 While B2C customers are individual buyers that make independent, one-time purchase decisions, that’s not the case with B2B.
 Business clients deal with larger order values, which lends to the participation of numerous stakeholders, approvals processes, and specific workflows.
 As a result, B2B sellers require specific workflows as required by all stakeholders.

 Let’s consider who is involved in a typical B2B purchase decision.
 It can start with a CFO who approves the budget, a researcher collecting information, a manager who is a point of contact, and finally, a B2B customer.
-All of them require a specific workflow that accommodates their information needs and its delivery.
+All of them require a specific workflow that accommodates their information needs and delivery.

 Corporate accounts and roles

 Unlike B2C, B2B customers purchasing from a single seller may be completely different.
-For example, many large businesses consist of different departments, all operating within their own siloed processes.
+For example, many large businesses have different departments, all operating within their own siloed processes.
 B2B sellers require the same flexibility: their own businesses are split up into different brands and websites – all of which demand a powerful, B2B-specific online store.

 Let’s consider a business with orders that vary in quantity and value.
 They have a junior buyer, who can approve purchases, but up to a certain amount.
 If an order increases a certain specified limit, they would like an approval request to be sent to a higher-up within their company.